BlackDeath12/Pico433MhzRFModule/README.md

 ```python
 rcv.set_code_length(16)
 ```
-Be sure that the codes you add through the add_expected() function are the same size as code_length(), you can see the current code_length by using
+Be sure that the codes you add through the add_expected() function are the same size as code_length(), you can see the current code_length by using:
 ```python
 print(rcv.get_code_length())
 ```